1up-lab/OneupUploaderBundle/Resources/doc/frontend_fancyupload.md

 Download [FancyUpload](http://digitarald.de/project/fancyupload/) and include it in your template.
 Connect the `url` property to the dynamic route `_uploader_{mapping_name}` and include the FlashUploader file (`path`).

+> If you have any idea on how to make a minimal example about the usage of FancyUpload, consider creating a pull-request.

 ```html

 <script type="text/javascript" src="http://ajax.googleapis.com/ajax/libs/mootools/1.2.2/mootools.js"></script>